ropensci/DataPackageR/vignettes/usingDataPackageR.md

 - R or Rmd code files that do data processing.
 - A list of R object names created by those code files.
+- Optionally a path to a directory of raw data (will be copied into the package).
+- Optionally a list of additional code files that may be dependencies of your R scripts.